oddandreas/phonegap-dropbox-sync-android/readme.md

 var doRecursively = true;

 dropbox.uploadFolder(localFileUri, dropboxFolderPath, doRecursively).done(function() {
+    // dropboxFolderPath is the Dropbox folder you want to upload the files/folders into
     // you can optionally upload all subfolders & files by passing true in the 3rd parameter }).fail(function() {